ncoghlan/misc/notes/python3/questions_and_answers.rst

 to start running its test suite under Python 3, leading to steadily increasing Python 3 compatibility in subsequent Twisted releases.

-**October 2015**: Fedora 23 ships with only Python 3 in the LiveCD and all default images other than the Server edition.
+**October 2015**: Fedora 23 shipped with only Python 3 in the LiveCD and all default images other than the Server edition.

-MicroPython support for the BBC micro:bit project is publicly announced, ensuring first class Python 3 support in a significant educational initiative.
+MicroPython support for the BBC micro:bit project was publicly announced, ensuring first class Python 3 support in a significant educational initiative.